flatironinstitute/CaImAn/README.md

   ### general_test

    * This test will run the entire CaImAn program and look for differences against the original one.
-If your changes have made significant differences able to be recognise by this test.
+If your changes have made significant differences you'll be able to be recognise regressions by this test.

 # Contributors: